The New York High Line craze explained

 Chelsea warehouses have been converted into upscale lofts, and new developments by "starchitects" abound, including the last apartment building by the late British designer Zaha Hadid, condos by Norman Foster (551W21 boasts a 61ft sky pool) and 505 West 19th Street, a block by Danish designer Thomas Juul-Hansen, which has slanted windows to protect against nosy passers-by.

-James Howard Kunstler, an American social critic and author of "The Geography of Nowhere," tells CNN he believes the high line has become the most potent form of downtown regeneration "because the despotic presence of cars and trucks degraded the quality of the most ubiquitous form of urban public space, the street".
+James Howard Kunstler, an American social critic and author of "The Geography of Nowhere," tells CNN he believes the High Line has become the most potent form of downtown regeneration "because the despotic presence of cars and trucks degraded the quality of the most ubiquitous form of urban public space, the street".

 Indeed, the gentrifying effect has not been limited to New York.